tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 ## What’s the point?

 Most attackers begin with reconnaissance: poking around to find open doors (aka ports) on your network.
-Honeyports look like open doors—usually on enticing services like SSH, Telnet, or SMB—but behind them is a tripwire, not a service.
+Honeyports look like open doors, usually on enticing services like SSH, Telnet, or SMB.
+But behind them is a tripwire, not a service.

-When an attacker attempts to connect, the honeyport quietly logs the IP address and (optionally) slams the door shut behind them—automatically blocking future attempts via:
+When an attacker attempts to connect, the honeyport quietly logs the IP address and (optionally) slams the door shut behind them, automatically blocking future attempts via:

 * Dynamic firewall rules
 * Alerts to your SIEM/SOC